basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 * **Delete** operations work just as they do against non-strongly-consistent keys.

-**From the standpoint of clients connecting to Riak, there is no difference between strongly and non-strongly consistent data**.
+**From the standpoint of clients connecting to Riak, there is little difference between strongly and non-strongly consistent data**.
 The operations performed on objects---reads, writes, deletes, etc.---are the same, which means that the client API for strong consistency is